mahedee/articles/how-to-AI-Bot-With-LUIS.md

 }
 ```

-* From your ```OnMessageActivityAsync``` remove reply component and Use logger if required anythoing to acknowledgement.
+* From your ```OnMessageActivityAsync``` remove reply component and use the logger if required anythoing to acknowledge.

 ## Step14: Re-Building Project and Testing on Emulator
 * Now rebuild your project and run.